sangecz/notes/README.md

 npm install
 ```

-## Development server
+## Run development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:9000/`.
+Navigate to **`http://localhost:9000/`**.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding